chendwend/Bike-Sharing-Analysis/README.md

 - pROC

 ### Preparing the Dataset
 Download the daily bike rental from aforementioned source, and place it in the project directory.
+Set your project directory in the code.